Bug report #4259

 And I don't think it's a UI problem.
 Even if I don't save the password in the connection, QGIS does know the password for the duration of the QGIS session.
 How do I know?
 After I type in a password for the first time, all subsequent accesses to the same connection don't re-prompt me for the password.
 So if QGIS "remembers" the password for the user session, why can't it share it with GRASS when it fires off a GRASS module?

-#6 Updated by Aren Cambre about 9 years ago
+#6 Updated by Aren Cambre over 9 years ago

 - File posrgresConnection.png added